alithom123/leonard-ipsum/README.md

-# my-girlfriend-ipsum
+# leonard-ipsum
-A Lorem Ipsum generator based on conversations with my girlfriend.
+A Lorem Ipsum generator based on the lyrics of the late great Leonard Cohen.